robotology/icub-tech-support/.github/ISSUE_TEMPLATE.md

 <!--
-Before opening a new issue, please read carefully the support guidelines linked at the top of this page.
-In particular, the name of your robot must be always indicated: either using labels if you're already a contributor, as per standard, or by specifying it while detailing the issue.
+Please, read carefully the support guidelines linked at the top of this page.

+In particular, use this issue tracking system only for robot maintenance by always indicating the name of your robot: either using labels if you're already a contributor, as per standard, or by specifying it while detailing the issue.

-Fill in the following two sections and then remove any comment and/or remark become unnecessary -->
+Fill in the following two sections
+-->

 ### Description of the failure